 As working dogs, Rottweilers like to have something to do.
 Herding, competing in obedience, tracking, search and rescue, or retrieving the newspaper are all jobs at which Rottweilers excel.

 First time dog owners should think twice about this breed as they have a dominant nature.
 This is not the dog for everyone.
 They require a calm, stable and firm “pack leader” or they will assume that role for you.
 They will test their position in the family pecking order to see if they can move up.
 Owners of these dogs must be strong leaders who must be in control at all times in order to gain the respect of their dog.

 Early training is imperative to control the rambunctiousness of the young Rottie.
 As he matures, you will have to deal with a large heavy dog who will want to sit on your feet, get on your lap, or just lean against you.
 You will need to have the upper hand!

 Fearless and confident, Rottweilers are effective guard dogs, loyal and determined, who will defend their families and property vigorously.
 They may be aggressive towards other dogs and must be socialized at an early age.

 Rottweilers who are overly aggressive and even dangerous are usually the products of irresponsible ownership, abuse, neglect, or lack of socialization and training.
 Be aware that these dogs are exceptionally strong which is the primary reason that responsible breeders and breed experts state that formal training and extensive socialization are essential for all Rottweilers.

 In addition to training and socialization, Rottweilers need exercise and challenging mental stimulation.
+Boredom can lead to destructiveness.
 This breed, brought up in these conditions are wonderful companions, devoted to the family.
 However, it is never recommended that strong, naturally dominant dogs be left unsupervised with children.